 Being able to quickly get aid to those devastated by the shutdown has been essential.
 “I can’t express how much gratitude I have toward you and the WARF team,” said one applicant.
 “Without this help, I’m not sure what would have happened next.
 You have made my next month a little less stressful, and you did so with such humility and grace.
 I was amazed how in our conversations I never felt diminished.
 I can’t thank you enough.
 I particularly appreciate the other resources you suggested I tap, which I have now done, with ongoing benefit to me and my family.”

 We'd also like to thank several local businesses who have come forward to support our cause.
-Clover Gift Shop is donating all profits from the Woodstock tote bag, the Woodstock Farmers’ Market is donating half of all money collected when customers round up their orders (the other half goes to the Food Shelf), the brand-new Vermont Eclectic Co. is donating $5 for every t-shirt sold from now until the end of June, and Artistree’s Grange Theatre and the Woolen Mill Comedy Club’s is donating all proceeds from “Socially Irresponsible” Distancing: A Phony Phonathon (May 8 at 8pm).
+The support these businesses provided helped bring relief to our community.
+Clover Gift Shop donated all profits from the Woodstock tote bag, the Woodstock Farmers’ Market donated half of all money collected when customers round up their orders (the other half goes to the Food Shelf), the brand-new Vermont Eclectic Co. donated $5 for every t-shirt sold, and Artistree’s Grange Theatre and the Woolen Mill Comedy Club’s is donated all proceeds from “Socially Irresponsible” Distancing: A Phony Phonathon (this past May).

 It’s difficult to express the joy we feel about the way this community has come together to help those of us who need it in this overwhelming time.
 Thanks to all of you, and stay healthy!